Wednesday, September 7, 2011

 I made repeated attempts to transition from being a part-timer, ducking in and out between trips around the globe, trying to see how I might move in for real and settle down.
 It never seemed to work.
 The more I came to know Detroit, the more I loved it -- the good and the bad -- but I never felt one hundred percent sure that throwing my pretty good job away and moving to Michigan was a great idea.
 Anyone who's tried to keep a news career going in Southeast Michigan over these past ten years can no doubt identify.

 While I dithered and planned and scrubbed plans and started all over again, times changed.
 Detroit changed.
-The city, long left to its own devices, came out of the shadows.
+The city, long left to its own devices, emerged from the shadows.
 As the economy fell apart in 2008, with the auto industry front and center for the drama, national media types once again took an interest in a city that had been all but forgotten in the decade or more prior.

-In the next years, Detroit became A Thing.
-It was being discussed in many different circles.
-Reporters swooped in, trying to make sense of it all after years of being completely tuned out, often missing the point entirely as they drove around the ruins, writing off the city for dead.
+Soon, Detroit became a thing.
+Reporters swooped in, trying to make sense of it all, after years of being completely tuned out, often missing the point entirely as they drove around the ruins, writing off the city for dead.
 (Unexpectedly, it would be a Chrysler commercial that finally showed the world a proper glimpse of Detroit's incredible humanity.)

 The word itself -- Detroit -- became hip.
 Artists flocked in.
 A new generation of entrepreneurs began to take chances.
 Downtown, already with so much going for it, flipped into high gear.
 Then came Whole Foods Markets, announcing a Midtown store -- a curveball that threw even the sunshine-loving city supporters for a complete loop.
 Today, I read New York-based Curbed Networks' new Detroit real estate blog for the first time, along with many of you.
 (Another thing to file under things you didn't expect to see around here, any time soon.)
 Suddenly, Detroit is cool.
 Suddenly, everyone is saying it is the new Brooklyn.
 I don't know if that's true.
 But if that's what people need to tell themselves to get psyched up to come hang out in the city and make it a little better, than so be it.